Gordon–Conwell Theological Seminary: Organization

 Gordon Divinity School and Conwell Theological Seminary were both from the Baptist heritage.
 When Gordon-Conwell was refounded in 1969, however, the seminary was purposefully founded with no specific Christian denominational affiliation.
 Today, Gordon-Conwell has students from over 90 different denominations, as well as students from over 40 countries around the world.
 Theologically, the Statement of Faith and the Mission and Purpose of the seminary are based on Protestant and evangelical doctrines, such as biblical inerrancy.

 Gordon-Conwell is part of the Boston Theological Institute (BTI), a consortium of nine theological schools in the Greater Boston area and the Carolina Theological Consortium, a consortium of four theological schools in North and South Carolina.

 Gordon-Conwell is overseen by the main administration at the Hamilton campus.
 Each of the other three campuses is overseen by a campus dean, who reports directly to the Vice President for Academic Affairs and main campus administration.

 Academics

 As of Fall 2022, 1,330 students were enrolled at Gordon-Conwell.
 The seminary once offered over 20 degrees but has recently restructured their programs to only offer the Master of Divinity (M.Div.), Master of Theology (Th.M.), Doctor of Ministry (D.Min.), and five specialized master's degrees.

-Gordon-Conwell has been accredited by the Association of Theological Schools in the United States and Canada since 1964 and by the New England Association of Schools and Colleges since 1985.
+Gordon-Conwell has been accredited by the Association of Theological Schools in the United States and Canada since 1964 and by the New England Commission of Higher Education or its predecessor since 1985.
 It is also certified by the United States Government for the training of veterans and the education of chaplains for military service.